Response to Climate Change

 • Examining installation of in-house power generation equipment (solar power generation equipment) and the utilization of leasing services

-Air-conditioning cost
+Air-conditioning costs

 Small Small